MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 ### New compiler switches

  -**/std:c++14** and **/std:c++latest**: These compiler switches enable you to opt-in to specific versions of the ISO C++ programming language in a project.
-For more information, see [Standards version switches in the compiler](https://blogs.msdn.microsoft.com/vcblog/2016/06/07/standards-version-switches-in-the-compiler).
+For more information, see [-std (Specify Language Standard Version)](build/reference/std-specify-language-standard-version.md).
 Most of the new draft standard features are guarded by the /std:c++latest switch.

+**Visual Studio 2017 version 15.3**: The **/std:c++17** option enables the set of C++17 features implemented by the Visual C++ compiler.
+This option disables compiler and standard library support for features that are changed or new in more recent versions of the Working Draft and defect updates of the C++ Standard.

 -[/permissive-](build/reference/permissive-standards-conformance.md): Enable all strict standards conformance compiler options and disable most Microsoft-specific compiler extensions (but not __declspec(dllimport), for example).
 (Off by default but will be on by default at some point in the future.)